The Dresden Dolls: Musical style and influences

 The Dresden Dolls are a dark cabaret band.
 Their piano- and drum-driven rock music, incorporated into alternative rock song structures with piano replacing the rhythm guitar, has seen them fall into the piano rock genre.
-In her influences, Palmer named Cyndi Lauper, Laurie Anderson and Kate Bush.
-She was also inspired by the likes of Bauhaus, the Cure, The Legendary Pink Dots, Robyn Hitchcock, and Nick Cave.
+Palmer named her influences as Cyndi Lauper, Laurie Anderson, Kate Bush, Bauhaus, The Cure, The Legendary Pink Dots, Robyn Hitchcock, Nick Cave, The Beatles, Violent Femmes, Yazoo, Soft Cell, The Thompson Twins, Depeche Mode, Neutral Milk Hotel, and Brian Eno.